taskforcesh/bullmq/docs/gitbook/guide/flows/ignore-dependency.md

-# Remove Dependency
+# Ignore Dependency

-In some situations, you may have a parent job and need to remove the relationship when one of its children fail.
+In some situations, you may have a parent job and need to ignore when one of its children fail.

-The pattern to solve this requirement consists on using the **removeDependencyOnFailure** option.
-This option will make sure that when a job fails, the dependency is removed from the parent, so the parent will complete without waiting for the failed children.
+The pattern to solve this requirement consists on using the **ignoreDependencyOnFailure** option.
+This option will make sure that when a job fails, the dependency is ignored from the parent, so the parent will complete without waiting for the failed children.

 ```typescript
 const flow = new FlowProducer({ connection });